walterdavis/inlay/README.md

 3. Open the file `_inlay/bootstrap.sql` and execute the queries within it against the database you defined in step 2.

 4. Visit the URL `/_inlay/sign_up.php` at your server, and create your user account.
+Please note: anyone can do the same, and will be able to edit your test site.
+Best to not publicize it just yet -- more security is coming soon.

 ###Design